SimalAnjum/RAG-with-AWS/README.md

 ### 6. Performance Evaluation

-The system supports comprehensive evaluation of Q&A quality using multiple metrics:
+The system supports a comprehensive evaluation of Q&A quality using multiple metrics:

 | Metric                    | Description |
 |:---------------------------|:------------|